mitin001/transcriber/blog/podcasts/kara-swisher/burn-book.md

 > Internal texts from Zuckerberg revealed his true feelings about users who handed over data so easily.
 “They ‘trust me,’ dumb fucks,” he wrote.

+What could go wrong?

+> Facebook was moving toward becoming a mecca for those intent on destruction.

+Then, Zuckerberg wrote an essay saying he was uncomfortable with making content moderation decisions.

+> I feel fundamentally uncomfortable sitting here in California at an office, making content policy decisions for people around the world.
+But things like, where is the line on hate speech?
+I mean, who chose me.

+Kara responded.

+> Well, Mark, you did.

+If Zuckerberg wanted to make a social-media platform, he had to do it well, including the parts that made it safe for its users.
+But safe it was not.

+> They didn’t handle the propaganda.
+Not from the Russians.
+Not in Iran.
+And not in Sri Lanka, where a Buddhist mob attacked Muslims over false information spread on Facebook.

+Nothing has ever happened to Zuckerberg and his ilk that made them feel unsafe, so they though the world was safe for everyone.

+> The innovators and executives ignored issues of safety not because they were necessarily awful, but because they had never felt unsafe a day in their lives.
+Their personal experience informed the development of unfettered platforms.
+And, in turn, this inability to understand the consequences of their inventions began to curdle the sunny optimism of tech that had illuminated the sector.

 Kara describes Zuckerberg as an arrogant cretin.

 > Frequently wrong, but never in doubt.